From Market Intelligence to Evidence Discipline: The 10 Phases of a Complete GTM Strategy

 Phase 05 builds the operational infrastructure for revenue generation.
 This is not "hire SDRs and give them scripts."
 It is a complete sales architecture with qualification frameworks, pipeline stages, conversion metrics, and multi-touch sequences.

 The qualification framework uses MEDDPICC with two Sagentix-specific additions, producing a 12-point scoring model.
 The pipeline design includes dual funnels — High-Touch Outbound for enterprise deals and Product-Led Inbound for mid-market — each with distinct stage definitions and conversion benchmarks.
+This matters because enterprise B2B buyer groups have grown large enough that 74% of buying teams report "unhealthy conflict" during the decision process, and deals that reach internal consensus are 2.5× more likely to be rated high-quality (Gartner, 2025).

 Key deliverables: MEDDPICC qualification scorecard, dual-funnel pipeline architecture, 14-day 7-touchpoint outbound sequences, vertical-specific cadences, competitive battle scenarios.